The Storied Recipe Podcast

-The cake has three layers of flavors (vanilla, strawberry, and blueberry), and covered with a layer of Swiss meringue that wasn’t baked.
-I only lightly browned the peaks of the meringue with a kitchen torch to give it this beautiful golden-hued waves.
+The cake has three layers of flavors (vanilla, strawberry, and blueberry), and is covered with a layer of Swiss meringue that isn’t baked.
+I only lightly browned the peaks of the meringue with a kitchen torch to give it the beautiful golden-hued waves.

-Its refreshing flavors are the perfect grand finale after hearty burgers and hot dogs feast.
+Its refreshing flavors are the perfect grand finale after a feast of hearty burgers and hot dogs.

-Get three ice cream pints, a pound cake, and whip up a swiss meringue that is easier to make than you might think. and guess what?!
+Get three pints of ice cream, a pound cake, and whip up a Swiss meringue that is easier to make than you might think.
+And guess what?!
 You are a step away from serving this breathtaking cake.